bitvijays/umbrella-wiki/source/1_Architecture.rst

           parameters  = [ {'use_sim_time' : use_sim_time}]
       )

 - The controller nodes are also instanced with experiment containers being passed the corresponding robot name via the ROBOTID environment variable.
-This can be used for specifying the ROS2 bag folder name for storing log data such as odometry as shown below.
+Users can use this for specifying the ROS2 bag folder name for storing log data such as odometry, as shown below.

   .. code:: none